-TTIC encourages all members of the TTIC community to report violations of its sexual misconduct policy, whether they are a victim or a bystander.
-However, we realize that because of the sensitive nature of such violations, victims may be reluctant to come forward.
+TTIC encourages all members of the TTIC community to report violations of its sexual misconduct policy, whether they are a survivor or a bystander.
+However, we realize that because of the sensitive nature of such violations, survivors may be reluctant to come forward.

 The Confidential Advisor is not required to alert TTIC or police regarding violations.
-To report a violation to a Confidential Advisor, call:

 If you decide to report a violation of TTIC’s sexual misconduct policy to TTIC, you can: